ItsAditya-xyz/DeSo.py/README.md

 # DesoPy - A python module to interact with DeSo Blockchain.

+Run `pip install deso` to install the module!

 The module uses node.deso.org API (by default) and can be changed to any Deso node URL by passing the argument `nodeURL` to any of the classes.